javascript-tutorial/en.javascript.info/1-js/4-data-types/01-object/article.md

 The square brackets mean: "take the property name from the variable".

-The variable can be assigned at run-time, for instance:
+That variable can be assigned at run-time, for instance:

 ```js run
 let user = {